drmartinezrabert/EcoSysEM/README.md

   │           ├── .fluidType
   │           ├── .DGr (if WaterColumn.getDGr() is called)
-  │           ├── .sd (if standard deviations is given using 'sd' argument or in .csv file) │           └── # Extra attributes (if more parameters is given using 'extraParam' argument) ├── reactions.py
+  │           ├── .sd (if standard deviations is given using 'sd' argument or in .csv file) │           ├── # Extra attributes (if more parameters is given using 'extraParam' argument) │           └── plotVariables
+  ├── reactions.py
   │      ├── KinP
   │      │    └── getKinP